Sustainability Award

 Sustainability needs courage, ideas and, above all, people who take action.
 That is why the city of Bocholt is calling on all citizens, associations, companies and initiatives to apply for the Bocholt Sustainability Award 2026.

 Every two years, Bocholt honours projects that are not only innovative, but also pioneering for more sustainability.
 Whether in the fields of ecology, economy or social affairs - projects are sought that combine at least two of these fields.
-Applications can be sent informally by email to nachhaltigkeitspreis(at)bocholt(dot)de until 31 December.
+Applications can still be sent informally by email to nachhaltigkeitspreis(at)bocholt(dot)de until 28 February 2026.

-"Strengthening the regional sustainability of our city can only succeed together", emphasises Mayor Thomas Kerkhoff.
-With the Sustainability Award, the city of Bocholt is consciously sending out a signal of appreciation for all the great local initiatives.
-"We hope that the award-winning projects will motivate many more people to get involved," he adds.
+"Strengthening the regional sustainability of our city can only succeed together", emphasises Mayor Christian Mangen.
+With the Sustainability Award, the city of Bocholt is consciously recognising all the great local initiatives.
+The award-winning projects should motivate many more people to get involved!

 The Sustainability Award makes the commitment of citizens, companies and associations visible.
 In this way, a sustainable future worth living in Bocholt can be created together.

-A jury from the worlds of politics, administration, science, media and the main sponsor selects the winners.
+A jury from politics, administration, science, media and the main sponsor selects the winners.
 And it's worth it: the first prize is endowed with 5,000 euros - sponsored by Bocholter Energie- und Wasserversorgung GmbH.

 Application for the 2026 Sustainability Award

-To apply, simply submit a description of the project and a contact person by e-mail.
+To apply, simply submit a description of the project, including a contact person and, if possible, a few pictures by e-mail.

 Sustainability guideline